 The wilderness can be one of man’s greatest allies or his biggest enemy.
 It can be a refuge for those seeking a greater purpose in life or a hellacious landscape that proves to be unconquerable for those unprepared for the rigors of the great beyond.
 That being said, it’s no surprise that wilderness themes have dominated the film industry landscape for the past several decades.

 No matter who you are or where you come from, tales of man versus nature or man attempting to coexist with it are relatable and perhaps ingrained deeply into the human soul and psyche.
-For those looking for a source of inspiration, a heartfelt story, or an escape from daily life, the following films may provide you with a bit of proverbial shelter from the storm that has been the year 2020.
+For those looking for a source of inspiration, a heartfelt story, or an escape from daily life, the following wilderness movies may provide you with a bit of proverbial shelter from the storm that has been the year 2020.

 10. The Great Outdoors (1988)